VivienCPNV/Labo-Master/labo-02-use-container-for-development/step-1-run-a-database-in-a-container.md

 Currently H2 is used on our Petclinic Container.
 We need to switch on MySQL.

-* [ ] Add this command to your Dockerfile, in the right place.
+* [x] Add this command to your Dockerfile, in the right place.

 ```
 CMD ["./mvnw", "spring-boot:run", "-Dspring-boot.run.profiles=mysql"]
 ```

-* [ ] If you run both docker, the application server will not able to talk with the dbserver... any idea why ?
+* [x] If you run both docker, the application server will not able to talk with the dbserver... any idea why ?

 ```
-//TODO
+No, they need to be in the same docker network to talk to each other.
+To do this, we need to connect them using the docker network connect command:
+docker network connect mysqlnet petclinic-app
 ```

-* [ ] Let's build our image
+* [x] Let's build our image

 ```
 [INPUT]